 Please make it clear to us if you are in the process of selling your house or you intend to start the process prior to the installation being completed as this will effect various aspects of the preparation.

 At the present time the scheme is focussed on replacing only Septic Tanks.
-You are welcome to register your sewage treatment and if at some point in the future this is something we can look at then we will be able to contact you at that point.
+You are welcome to register your sewage treatment plant and if at some point in the future this is something we can look at then we will be able to contact you at that point.

 The majority of properties that we work at do not have access to a ditch.
 In those circumstances we would look at the alternative of installing a new field drain at the property to deal with the treated water.
 The surveyor will look at these options during his visit.